nicolas-piquerez/bsc-frontend/listing.md

 ## Requirements

-If you are seeking to be added to the [ApeSwap.finance](https://apeswap.finance/) exchange, you should open a [listing request issue](#).
+If you are seeking to be added to the [Swap.org](https://swap.org/) exchange, you should open a [listing request issue](#).
 Someone from the team will review your application.
 Once it's validated, you can jump to the mext step.

 ## Adding Tokens

-1. Fork the [ApeSwapFinance Interface](https://github.com/ApeSwapFinance/apeswap-dex/) repository on GitHub
+1. Fork the [Swap.org Interface](https://github.com/swap-org/bsc-frontend/) repository on GitHub
 2. Upload your **logo** in a 96\*96px transparent .png format to the `/public/images/coins` directory.
 Please name the logo as your symbol in uppercase.

 3. Add your **token information** using the example format provided below to `apeswap.json` in the `/src/constants/token/` directory.